jooyoungseo/mboxr/README.md

-mboxR
+mboxr
 =====

-The goal of mboxR is to allow R users to conveniently import an mbox file into R data\_frame for hands-on analyses in R environment.
+The goal of mboxr is to allow R users to conveniently import an mbox file into R data\_frame for hands-on analyses in R environment.

 Installation